kevinolega/callcentertrainingtips/6wel/bonus/entertainment.md

 Not good at writing letters?
 Get someone to teach you.

-Not good in sales?
+Not good at sales?
 Get someone to teach you.

 Not good at managing your time?
 Get someone to teach you.